nicholaspufal/facebook-account-kit/README.md

 # Facebook::AccountKit

 This gem aims to facilitate the communication with Facebook's Account Kit.
-It implements the **server** steps described in the [official docs](https://developers.facebook.com/docs/accountkit/web).
+It implements the **server side** described in the [official docs](https://developers.facebook.com/docs/accountkit/web).

+As of now it's assuming you have enabled `Require app secret` in your Account Kit page.

 It only uses the core modules available as part of Ruby (so nothing too crazy in here 😬...)